 Evening—After a long day outdoors, refuel at Abendigo’s Grill & Patio in Broken Bow.
 Located a short distance from Beavers Bend State Park, diners at Abendigo’s are treated to upscale American cuisine in a relaxing atmosphere.
 Linger on the patio to enjoy live music or head back to your cabin and gaze at a night full of stars.

 Morning—Nestle under warm, soft covers in your private cabin a little longer than normal, then get ready for another fun-filled day in Broken Bow.
-Satisfy your caffeine cravings with a trip to The Hocha Mocha and indulge in a fall-inspired drink like spice chai tea or pecan praline latte, as well as a fresh-made pastry.
+Satisfy your caffeine cravings with a trip to Adam & Eve's Coffee House and indulge in a fall-inspired drink like a pumpkin spice cappuccino or a gingerbread latte, as well as fresh-baked breakfast bread.
 Then, visit Body Harmony Day Spa for a relaxing massage and work out any remaining tension from the previous day’s adventures.

 Afternoon—After your massage, drive over to Girls Gone Wine where you can sample from their 16 unique wines and take home a bottle for later.
 Then, stock up on thick-cut slabs of handmade fudge from WhipPoorWill Resort & Fudge Shop.
 With a mixture of tried-and-true favorites as well as seasonal specialties, you’re sure to find something to love.
 Take a leisurely afternoon drive and find the perfect place to picnic.
 Spread out a blanket under a grove of cyprus trees, snack on your sweet treat and watch as crimson leaves slowly swirl to the ground on a gentle fall breeze.